mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

  As the entire project plan has already been finalized, I intend only to update it, guaranteeing at least once a week a re-study of the project, to correct problems and updates.<br />
- In addition to adding an executable script to automate the necessary installations.
+ In addition to adding an executable script to automate the necessary installations, on other Linux distributions that are not based on Debian and for other operating systems.

 </p>